-&lt;sup>78 Motion of Robert T. Stooksbury, Jr. for Relief from Stay, In re Tellico Landing, LLC, No. 3:11-bk-33018 (Bankr.
+&lt;sup>83 Motion of Robert T. Stooksbury, Jr. for Relief from Stay at 1, In re Tellico Landing, LLC, No. 3:11-bk-33018 (Bankr.
 E.D.
 Tenn.
-2011) (No. 10) [hereinafter Stooksbury Relief from Stay].
+June 6, 2011), ECF No. 10 [hereinafter Stooksbury Relief from Stay].

-be lifted "to allow the parties to the two referenced lawsuits to proceed with discovery, or in the alternative to allow for the termination of the consolidation of the two lawsuits in order for the lawsuit, in which the debtor is not a party, to proceed."
-The "two lawsuits" referenced were (1) an action that Stooksbury filed in 2009 in Blount County Chancery Court against LTR Properties, Inc. for the dissolution of Tellico; and (2) a separate action that Stooksbury filed in 2009 in the same court against Ross, LTR Properties, RPL Properties LLC, LC Development Company LLC, and Rarity Management Company LLC.
-Because these two cases had previously been consolidated in 2009, Stooksbury needed the court to either lift the stay or terminate the consolidation so he could proceed with his case pending against Ross, LTR, and other entities, in which Tellico was not included.
-In consolidated
+to proceed."
+The "two lawsuits" referenced were (1) an action that Stooksbury filed in 2009 in Blount County Chancery Court against LTR for the dissolution of Tellico Landing; and (2) a separate action that Stooksbury filed in 2009 in the same court against Ross, LTR, RPL Properties LLC, LC Development Company LLC, and Rarity Management Company LLC.
+Because these two cases had previously been consolidated in 2009, Stooksbury needed the court to either lift the stay or terminate the consolidation so he could proceed with his case pending against Ross, LTR, and other entities, in which Tellico Landing was not included.

 On July 8, 2011, WindRiver initiated two state court actions against Ross seeking to enforce personal guarantees Ross signed as security for Tellico Landing's debt, which WindRiver had recently acquired.
 Stooksbury's Motion for Relief from Stay was granted on July 29, allowing for discovery and unconsolidation in both of the Blount County lawsuits.

-1. A Note on Claims
+i.
+A Note on Claims

-Once a bankruptcy proceeding is initiated, a major focus of the proceeding involves "the establishment and determination of claims against the debtor and its property."
-To establish a
+Once a bankruptcy proceeding is initiated, a major focus of the proceeding involves "the establishment and determination of the claims against the debtor and its property."
+To establish a claim, a creditor may file a "proof of claim" in the proceeding.
+If a creditor does not file